Romexsoft Takeaways from IT Arena 2017: Future Is Here

 So, in order not to have a knowledge drain it is crucial to listen to these hints in terms of establishing your own PMO at your company.

-We are obsessed about innovations and their implementation into our processes, so we could provide effective and market competitive solutions to industry leaders and startups with creative ideas.
+We are obsessed with innovations and their implementation into our processes, so we could provide effectively and market competitive solutions to industry leaders and startups with creative ideas.